jtlavin/jtlavin/README.md

 ### Hi there, I'm Jose 👋

 I'm a data engineer with a background in economics.
-I mainly write code with Python, SQL and currently I am learning JavaScript.
+I mainly write code with Python, SQL.

 Here is some of the stuff I enjoy doing:
 * Designing machine learning systems